Virginia Tech® home

 Description

-Sugarcane beetle, also known as rough-headed corn stalk beetle, is a stout dome-shaped beetle about ½ inch long (Fig. 1).
-The beetle is dull black in color and has numerous small dots on the thorax and wing cover.
-The forelegs of the beetle are mole-like and are used for digging through the soil.
-The eggs are oval, white, smooth and about 0.078 inch in diameter when fully developed.
-The larvae are called white grubs.
+Sugarcane beetle is a stout dome-shaped beetle about ½ in.
+(13 mm) long (Figure 1).
+The beetle is dull black with dots on its thorax and finely dotted lines on its wing covers that run lengthwise.
+The forelegs of the beetle are mole-like (fossorial) and are used for digging through the soil.
+The eggs are oval, white, smooth and about .078 in.
+(2 mm) in diameter when fully developed.
+The larvae are called white grubs, like other scarabs.
 The grubs have a white body, red head capsule and six yellowish legs.
-The mature grubs are about 1¼ inch long and curl to a C-shape when disturbed.
-The pupa is about ¾ inch in length.
-The pupa is white initially but changes to pale brown.
+The mature grubs are about 1¼ in.
+(32 mm) long and curl to a C-shape when disturbed.
+The pupa is about ¾ in.
+(19 mm) in length and is white initially, but becomes pale brown as it matures (Billeisen and Brandenburg 2014).

 Host plants